-Program participants are required to fulfill a complete assignment, which is up to 14 days (not including travel) for interagency wildfire incidents.
+Program participants are expected to fulfill a complete assignment, which can be up to 14 days (not including travel) for interagency wildfire incidents.
 Assignment extensions beyond the 14-day limit may be negotiated with the incident and the sending unit.
 Crew swaps and rotation of personnel after a full assignment may be negotiated with the incident and the sending unit.
 Any desire by personnel or their home unit to rotate personnel or equipment before the end of the assignment will be done only with prior approval from the Incident Commander, through the incident dispatch center, and may be at the department or individual expense.
-Any crew exchanges will be coordinated between the incident dispatch center and FTC prior to a crew swap taking place.
+Any crew exchanges will be coordinated between the incident dispatch center and NCC prior to a crew swap taking place.

 Resource personnel will not travel unless they have a filled resource order in hand.
 All National Wildfire Coordinating Group (NWCG) Rest and Relaxation (R&R) guidelines will be strictly adhered to.
-All resources are required by the NFRWFC Board to submit a Crew Performance Rating (ICS-224 or Appendix E) for each out of area assignment.
-Crews doing a 'crew swap' must have a Performance Rating for each tour.
-These Performance Ratings must be sent to coftc@firenet.gov within 48 hours after returning from an assignment.
-The Board will review the Crew Performance Rating forms bimonthly.
+Sending agencies are expected to review their own resource's Crew Performance Ratings (ICS 224), and should report ongoing issues to the NCC Board of Directors if the issues cannot be resolved at the agency level.
+The NCC Board of Directors has the responsibility to maintain the integrity of the dispatch center and the obligation to maintain quality resources taking orders out of NCC.
+Should an agency fail to notify the NCC Board of Directors of repeated poor performance, the Board of Directors has the authority to take disciplinary action.
 Any department that has not sent a resource out in the last four years will be removed from the program and will have to reapply through the application process.

-Personnel who are sponsored by an agency within the FTC Zone must live inside the zone or within an hour's drive from the zone boundary.
-No personnel should dispatch through Fort Collins Interagency Dispatch who require an unreasonable amount of travel.
-Personnel attached to the RMA IMTs are exempt from this guidance, as they are approved through
+Personnel who are sponsored by a Cooperator agency within the NCC Zone must live inside the state of Colorado.
+No personnel should dispatch through Northern Colorado Interagency Dispatch who require an unreasonable amount of travel.
+Personnel attached to the RMA

+IMTs, are exempt from this guidance, as they are approved through RMACC for RMA IMT rostering.